Spider-Man: Powers, skills, and equipment

-Peter Parker was bitten by a radioactive spider and subsequently developed the ability to stick to walls and climb smooth surfaces, the proportionate strength, speed, agility, and reflexes of a spider, and a "spider-sense" that warns him of danger.
+Peter Parker was bitten by a radioactive spider and subsequently developed spider-powers such as the ability to stick to walls and climb surfaces, the proportionate strength, speed, agility, and reflexes of a spider, and a "spider-sense" that warns him of danger.
 Commentators have speculated that a distance-dependent interaction between his body and surfaces, known as the van der Waals force, accounts for his sticking ability.

 The character was originally conceived by Stan Lee and Steve Ditko as intellectually gifted, and later writers have depicted his intellect at genius level.
 Academically brilliant, Peter has expertise in the fields of applied science, chemistry, physics, biology, engineering, mathematics, and mechanics.

-Spider-Man designed his own web-shooters that depend on an organic fluid.
-He can swing from building to building on these webs, and use them as fighting weapons.
+Spider-Man designed his own web-shooters that depend on an organic fluid, and use them to swing at amazing speeds from building to building on these webs, and shoot at his enemies as fighting weapons.
 He also invented spider-tracers that he is able to track with his spider-sense.

 Supporting cast

 Spider-Man contains a wide number of enemies and side characters.
 A variant cover art of The Amazing Spider-Man (vol. 3) #1 depicts the heads of various Spider-Man enemies behind Spider-Man (as drawn by Kevin Maguire), shown in the center.

 Spider-Man has had a large range of supporting characters introduced in the comics that are essential in the issues and storylines that star him.
 After his parents died, Peter Parker was raised by his loving aunt, May Parker, and his uncle and father figure, Ben Parker.
 After Uncle Ben is murdered by a burglar, Aunt May is virtually Peter's only family, and she and Peter are very close.

 J. Jonah Jameson is the publisher of the Daily Bugle and Peter Parker's boss.
 A harsh critic of Spider-Man, he constantly features negative articles about the superhero in his newspaper.
 Jameson can be interpreted as symbolic of demagogic, sensationalistic media.
 In contrast, Robbie Robertson, Jameson's editor and confidant, is always depicted as a supporter of both Spider-Man and his alter ego Peter Parker.

 Eugene "Flash" Thompson is commonly depicted as Peter Parker's high school tormentor and bully, who idolizes Spider-Man, but is unaware that Spider-Man is Peter Parker.
 Later, he becomes a friend of Peter and adopts his own superhero identity, Agent Venom, after merging with the Venom symbiote.
 Meanwhile, Harry Osborn, son of Norman Osborn, is Peter's best friend, and experiences problems with drug addiction.
+Jonathan "Johnny" Storm (Human Torch) is initially depicted as a competitive rival to Peter, but over time becomes one of his closest friends.